Richard Blackwood: Personal life

 In a 2000 interview, Blackwood claimed that if he had not made it in show business he would have been "a graphic designer, designing buildings".

-He became the step-brother of supermodel Naomi Campbell when his father married her mother in the 1980s, until their divorce several years later.
+He became the stepbrother of supermodel Naomi Campbell when his father married her mother in the 1980s, until their divorce several years later.
 His uncle is singer Junior Giscombe and his cousin is the actor and comedian Vas Blackwood.

 Blackwood has said he once attempted suicide after filing for bankruptcy in 2003.
 He has a son, Keaun, born in January 2001.